 Who Will Be Joining You for The Meal?

 Everyone has different appetites, so it’s important to consider your guests’ eating habits when planning a meal.
 If your guests are not big meat-eaters, making a large quantity of steaks may be wasteful.
-In this case, we recommend scaling down the food you prepare to avoid leftovers.
+In this case, I recommend scaling down the food you prepare to avoid leftovers.

-What Type of Steak are You Planning to Make?
+What Type of Steak Are You Planning to Make?

 It’s essential to know the specific type of steak you’re cooking, as different cuts cook differently.
 For example, ribeye steaks reduce the size significantly during cooking, resulting in less meat than you started with.
 Therefore, the amount of ribeye steak needed per person may differ from the amount of flank steak per person.
 Make sure you know how the steak cooks so you can plan accordingly.